sirisian/ecmascript-types/decorators.md

 ### Validation

+Note that [primitive metadata](https://github.com/sirisian/ecmascript-types/blob/master/primitivemetadata.md) drastically simplifies validator code.
+Some examples on this page can be simplified using that type system feature.
+WIP: Look into just using primitive metadata in the whole spec so as not to show more verbose syntax.

 An existing TypeScript library for reference: https://github.com/typestack/class-validator

 A naive example below that assumes we only want to run a validation for the whole object.